Kindness and fury

 Whatever he does, the Tenth Doctor is never able to escape the costs of his actions, and indeed, his very existence.
 He is always apologizing to the people he cannot save, “I’m sorry.
 I’m so sorry.”

 In some sense, judging whether the Tenth Doctor is the best Doctor isn’t an entirely fair competition, since, rather unusually for a new Doctor, Tennant inherits a lot of the strongest elements of Eccleston’s (and Russell T. Davies’) modern Doctor Who relaunch.
 Doctor Who isn’t really known for continuity — in fact, each regeneration is normally treated as an entirely fresh start — but the Tenth Doctor benefits from the show’s willingness to reach back to previous companions and previous Doctors, and to continue to build on the relationships the Tenth Doctor creates.
-Companions depart and return — Rose Tyler, Martha Jones, Donna Noble, and even Sarah Jane Smith, who traveled with the Fourth Doctor.
+Companions depart and return — Rose Tyler, Martha Jones, Donna Noble, and even Sarah Jane Smith, who traveled with the Third and Fourth Doctors.
 Every departure is heartbreaking.
 Every return comes at a cost, and leads both to triumph and further heartbreak.

 For all that, in all honesty, I’m a bit surprised to not find myself fonder of Matt Smith’s Eleventh Doctor.
 The current head writer, Steven Moffat is responsible for many of the very best episodes of both the Ninth and Tenth Doctors’ runs, including “The Empty Child/The Doctor Dances,” the Christopher Eccleston episodes that finally made me a full-on rabid fan of the Doctor, and my absolute favorite episode, “Blink,” which really should totally devastate my argument since David Tennant is barely in it.